Wrexham A.F.C.: A club of pioneers (1863–1921)

-In the 1877–78 season the FAW inaugurated the Welsh Cup competition, to run on similar lines to the English FA Cup.
-The first Welsh Cup Final was played at Acton Park.
-Wrexham got to the final of the inaugural competition, where they defeated Druids F.C.
-1–0, with James Davies being credited with the goal.
-Because of a lack of money at the fledgling FAW, Wrexham did not receive their trophy until the next year.
-For their first decade, Wrexham mostly played friendly matches against both Welsh and English opposition, with the Welsh Cup providing most of their competitive football, Wrexham winning it again in 1883.
+In the 1877–78 season, the FAW inaugurated the Welsh Cup competition, to run on similar lines to the English FA Cup.
+Wrexham won the final of the inaugural competition, defeating Druids F.C.
+1–0, thanks to James Davies scoring the winning goal.
+Due to a lack of money at the fledgling FAW, Wrexham did not receive their trophy until the next year.
+In this decade, Wrexham mostly played in friendly matches against Welsh and English opponents and, as such, the Welsh Cup provided most of their competitive football.

-1883 also saw Wrexham's first appearance in the FA Cup, when after receiving a bye to the second round of the competition they were defeated 3–4 at home by Oswestry.
-Crowd trouble at the game led to the club being expelled from the Football Association, leading to the club being reformed in 1884 as Wrexham Olympic.
-Olympic was dropped from this club's name in 1888.

-Thanks to a dispute with their landlords, who had raised the rent of the Racecourse Ground to £10 a year, Wrexham played their home games in the 1881–82 and 1882–83 seasons at Rhosddu Recreation Ground (changing the club's name to Wrexham Athletic for one season), before moving back to the Racecourse Ground for the 1883–84 season, where the club have played their home games ever since.
+Disputes with the landlords of the Racecourse Ground –– who had raised the rent to £10 a year –– resulted in Wrexham playing their home games at Rhosddu Recreation Ground during the 1881–82 and 1882–83 seasons.
+As well as, changing the club's name to Wrexham Athletic for one season.
+However, in the 1883–84 season, the club moved back to the Racecourse Ground and have played their home games there ever since.

+Additionally, in 1883, Wrexham won their second Welsh Cup, and made their first appearance in the FA Cup.
+In the FA Cup, Wrexham received a bye into the second round of the competition and were defeated 3–4 at home by Oswestry.
+Misconduct from the Wrexham crowd at the game resulted in the club's expulsion from the Football Association and subsequently, Wrexham were forced to reform in 1884 as Wrexham Olympic (a name eventually dropped in 1888).
-In 1890 Wrexham joined The Combination league, playing their first game against Gorton Villa on 6 September 1890, with Arthur Lea scoring Wrexham's only goal in a 5–1 defeat.
-Lea played for the club despite only having one arm as did playing colleague James Roberts.
-Wrexham finished the season second from bottom in eighth place in the first season.

-Wrexham played in the Combination for four years before a rapid increase in costs resulted in the club joining the Welsh League in the 1894–95 season.
-Wrexham won the Welsh League both years that they were in it, but they then decided to return to the Combination League in 1896, as despite the reduced support they received, the savings made on their travelling expenses outweighed the reduction in gate revenue.
+In 1890, Wrexham joined The Combination league, playing their first game against Gorton Villa on 6 September 1890, with Arthur Lea scoring Wrexham's only goal in a 5–1 defeat, and Wrexham finished their first season in eighth place.
+The club played in the Combination for four years before a rapid increase in costs resulted in the club joining the Welsh League in the 1894–95 season.
+Wrexham won the Welsh League in back-to-back seasons, but decided to return to the Combination in 1896, as despite the reduced support they received, the savings made on their traveling expenses outweighed the reduction in gate revenue.
+The club remained in the Combination until 1905, by which time they had managed to win the league four times.